Grose Valley: Bushwalking trails

 There are a number of walks through the valley, with various entry, exit points and valley arms offering a range of permutations to explore.
 A moderate-grade day walk covering approximately 10 km in five hours starts at Perrys Lookdown and descends sharply to the valley floor.
 Crossing through a corner of the Blue Gum Forest, the track goes south through the Acacia Flat camp ground, following the Govetts Creek.
-Passing several abandoned campgrounds, the path forks at Junction Rock; the route to Govetts Leap was closed in October 2003, following a landslide, and was reopened in December 2007.
-In the other direction, along Govetts Creek, the route then starts a continuous climb towards the Grand Canyon, where it forks again; one track goes to Neates Glen, while the other is a steep climb to Evans Lookout.
-The general direction of travel is towards the southeast and this direction is recommended as the final climb at Evans Lookout is not as difficult as the ascent at Perrys Lookdown.
+Passing several abandoned campgrounds, the path forks at Junction Rock; the route to Govetts Leap was closed in October 2003, following a landslide, reopened in December 2007, and closed again since 2020.

+In the other direction, along Govetts Creek, the route then starts a continuous climb towards the Grand Canyon, where it forks again; a closed track goes to Neates Glen, while the other is a steep climb to Evans Lookout.
+The general direction of travel is towards the southeast and this direction is recommended as the final climb at Evans Lookout is in the shade in the afternoon.
 Creeks in the valley are seasonal, the water is unsafe to drink.
 The walk is much more strenuous in summer due to the higher daily temperatures and the added risk of bushfires.

-The valley has been affected by bushfires at various times, notably in 1982 and in November 2006.
+The valley has been affected by bushfires at various times, notably in 1982, 2006, and 2020.
 In particular the Blue Gum Forest was damaged by back burning.
-Owing to the harsh bushfires in 2006, the Blue Gum forest and other walking tracks in the valley were closed to bushwalkers to allow the regrowth of vegetation.
-As of March 2009, all tracks in the Grose Valley are open, with the exception of the Rodriguez Pass into the valley from Evans lookout and the Grand Canyon, closed due to a landslide.
+Owing to the harsh bushfires in 2006 and 2020, the Blue Gum forest and other walking tracks in the valley were closed to bushwalkers to allow the regrowth of vegetation.
+Since 2020, Govetts Leap descent and Rodriguez Pass are semi-permanently closed due to landslides.
+The remaining access points to the valley include the Horse Track, Pierces Pass, Lockleys Pylon, Perrys Lookdown, and Victoria Falls.